Kennedy826/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that will play the StarWars IV episode in the terminal.
+script that prints the effective username of the current user.